mikeraynham/mikeraynham/content/curriculum-vitae.md

 ### July 1996 to July 2001 (Third-Level Technical Support)

 * Technical support for first and second level IT support teams.
-* Advised on PC hardware selection and standard configuration issues.
-* Support and coordination of BDP's anti-virus software and security systems.
+* Support and coordination of BDP's anti-virus software and security systems. within the practice.
-* Day to day supervision and training of the Installations Technician.
-* Designed validation procedures used for all specialised technical software within the practice.

 Projects and responsibilities included:

 * The roll-out of Windows NT 4.0 and Windows NT 4.0 Server to all BDP offices.
-* The development of a customised Microsoft Internet Explorer for the BDP Intranet.
 * Testing and certification of all BDP's software for Year 2000 compliance.
 * Development of Windows NT Mandatory Profiles, System Policies and logon scripts.
-* Development of various bespoke utility applications using Visual Basic and Visual C++.

 ## Expert Systems Design
 ### July 1995 TO July 1996 (Developer & On-Site Support)